fisharebest/webtrees/modules/googlemap/googlemap_readme.txt

 The MAP, LONG and LATI lines should be added directly after the PLAC line.
-In the ‘edit’ function pop-up window, there is a ‘+’ (plus sign) under ‘Place’ where you can select a country, state, county, and city that exists in your PhpGedview ‘place’ file.
+In the ‘edit’ function pop-up window, there is a ‘+’ (plus sign) under ‘Place’ where you can select a country, state, county, and city that exists in your webtrees ‘place’ file.
 This can help avoid duplications by various spellings or versions of the same place.
-The PhpGedView configuration allows for ‘expanded’ editing if that option is selected.
+The webtrees configuration allows for ‘expanded’ editing if that option is selected.

 It is also possible to define a MAP record within a ADDR record, even though this is not according to the standard (these records are created by Legacy).

-Add a place using PhpGedView Googlemap module (recommended method):
+Add a place using webtrees Googlemap module (recommended method):

 Forenote: the Google Map module is designed to work with locations in tree-like fashion.
 If we were to consider a suburb of London, the tree would take the